Rosen Law Firm Encourages LegalZoom.com, Inc. Investors to Inquire About Securities Class Action Investigation - LZ

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of LegalZoom.com, Inc. (NASDAQ: LZ) resulting from allegations that LegalZoom may have issued materially misleading business information to the investing public.
+Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of LegalZoom.com, Inc. (NASDAQ: LZ) resulting from allegations that LegalZoom may have issued materially misleading business information to the investing public.

 So what: If you purchased LegalZoom securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.